 - The Manufactured Housing Construction and Safety Standards Act, 42 U.S.C.
 Sections 5401-5426

 The Maryland State Department of Assessments and Taxation ("SDAT") appraises taxable property at market value and certifies property values to local governments for tax purposes.
-The SDAT's regulations are published officially in Title 18 of COMAR (the Code of Maryland Administrative Regulations), the print version of which is available in all Maryland law libraries (list) and many Maryland public libraries (SAILOR).
+The SDAT's regulations are published officially in Title 18 of COMAR (the Code of Maryland Regulations).
+The print version of COMAR is available in all Maryland law libraries and many Maryland public libraries (SAILOR).
 SDAT's regulations are also available electronically here.

 The Maryland Department of Housing and Community Development ("DHCD") offers assistance to persons developing or improving housing.
 The DHCD's regulations are published officially in Title 5 of COMAR.
 DHCD's regulations are also available electronically here.

 The Maryland Commissioner of Financial Regulation regulates mortgage lenders, bankers, and brokers.
-The Commissioner's regulations are available in the print version of COMAR, and electronically by clicking here.
+The Commissioner's regulations are available in the print version of COMAR, and electronically here.

-The U.S. Department of Housing and Urban Development offers grants, loans, and other assistance to persons purchasing, developing, or improving housing.
+The U.S. Department of Housing and Urban Development offers grants, loans, and other assistance to persons purchasing, developing, or improving houses.
 It also investigates complaints against deceptive contractors and housing discrimination.
-The Department's regulations are published officially in Title 24 of CFR (the Code of Federal Regulations), the print version of which is available in all Maryland law libraries (list) and many Maryland public libraries (SAILOR).
+The Department's regulations are published officially in Title 24 of CFR (the Code of Federal Regulations).
+The print version of the CFR is available in all Maryland law libraries and many Maryland public libraries (SAILOR).
 The Department's regulations are also available electronically on the GPO Access home page.

 City and County Ordinances

-Zoning laws (laws about where, when, and how different types of structures may be built) are a matter of local law.
+Zoning laws (laws about where, when, and how different types of structures may be built) are controlled by local laws.
 Your local law library or public library will probably have a copy of your city's or county's ordinances, in which you can research zoning issues.
+Ordinances are another word describing local laws.
 The Baltimore City Code is available on the web.
-A list of other Maryland municipal codes is also available on the web.
+A list of other Maryland municipal codes are also available online.
 You can also find contact information, including links to web sites, for many local government offices by checking the Maryland Manual Online.

 - HUD Forms for downloading